allytrope/variant-analysis/README.md

 ## Data Preparation

-Reference genome and files to be processed should be listed in their appropriate sections within `workflow/config.yaml`.
+Reference genome and files to be processed should be listed in their appropriate sections within `config.yaml`.

-Input file paths can be configured in `config.yaml`
+Input file paths can be configured in `config.yaml` for:
-* Reference genome -> `data/ref`
+* Reference genome
+* Raw FASTQ files
-* Raw FASTQ files -> `data/fastq` (files should be compressed, ending with `.fq.gz`)
+FASTQ files should be gzipped and ending with `.fastq.gz`.

 ## Running

 This data analysis pipeline can be run using the `snakemake` command followed by the file to be generated.
-For example, `snakemake vcf/specimen.vcf` would generate the VCF file for the dataset "specimen".
+For example, `snakemake ../vcf/specimen.vcf` would generate the VCF file from the dataset "specimen".